Last updated on October 21st, 2020 at 04:49 am

 The software has several bugs that you can find online solutions for and the sampling is close to real time with a little bit of lag.
 There is no scroll bar to see different parts of the signal, but it is a good basic model and provides decent value for money.

+You can easily share your results with others after storing your data as images or excel sheets since it can be used with a laptop as a product line maintenance device.
 Although it offers only 20 MHz bandwidth and 250MS/s real-time sampling with 3% accuracy, it’s enough for basic testing and experimenting.
 It features 16 logic channels but with only with 1 M/Ch in memory depth, so it’s not the right device for you if you want to use your tool for more complicated applications.
 However, 16 channels ae enough to experiment advanced systems and circuits.

 Rebooting is another issue that users struggle while using this oscilloscope when they pair it with a device that uses Windows 10 as an operating system.
 However, it’s compatible with numerous other operating systems and works very well with them.